Particular/docs.particular.net/nservicebus/concept-overview.md

 ### [Endpoint](/nservicebus/endpoint/)

 An Endpoint is a logical entity that communicates with other Endpoints via messaging.
 Each Endpoint has an identifying name and contains a collection of Message Handlers and Sagas.
 An Endpoint can be deployed to a number of machines and environments.
-Each such deployment is a separate Endpoint Instance.
+Each deployment of an endpoint is an instance.

 ### [Endpoint Instance](/nservicebus/endpoint/)

 An Endpoint Instance is a run-time object that allows interaction with the bus.
-Endpoint Instances are able to send, receive, and publish messages..
+Endpoint Instances are able to send, receive and publish messages.
 It runs associated Message Handlers and Sagas to process incoming messages.
-An Endpoint Instance has a single Input Queue which can be shared with other instances of the same Endpoint in a scale-out scenario.
+An Endpoint Instance has a single Input Queue.

 ### [Hosting](/nservicebus/hosting)